RyuuSlayer/AC-1.7.3/README.md

-# This repository is outdated, see https://github.com/Adventurecraft-Awakening for the replacement, or play the game on https://adventurecraft.dev/.
+# This repository is outdated, see https://github.com/Adventurecraft-Awakening for our replacement, or play the game on https://adventurecraft.dev/.